debops/debops/docs/ansible/roles/nginx/defaults-detailed.rst

   List of files that will be included at the end of the server configuration using `include`.

+``toplevel_options``
+  Optional, String or YAML text block with top-level options (i.e. before any ``server`` blocks in the generated configuration) for this server configuration.
+Semicolons at the end of each line are required.

 ``options``
-  Optional, String or YAML text block with options for this server configuration.
+  Optional, String or YAML text block with options (included inside the relevant ``server`` block) for this server configuration.
 Semicolons at the end of each line are required.

 Redirects
 ~~~~~~~~~